Current Funding Opportunities

 This request for pilot grant proposals is based on the premise that whole exome/genome sequencing can be used to identify noncoding disease-causing variants, and as such, may serve as a powerful tool in patients with rare diseases in whom candidate gene sequencing has not been informative.

 These pilot grants are open to investigators at all stages in their career including trainees with relevant human biospecimens for exome/genome sequencing and/or who have identified a noncoding variant in a rare disease and would like to perform functional follow-up.
-Awards up to $20,000 for one year.

 The Duke University School of Medicine Precision Genomics Collaboratory is offering pilot grants to early career investigators interested in COVID-19 research that broadly involves genomics/'omics.
 The Duke community has come together during the pandemic to create biorepositories of blood and tissue samples integrated with clinical data; to study host and viral factors in disease risk; to investigate the viral genome; and to develop novel testing strategies.
 The goal of these pilot grants is to support innovative pilot studies on COVID-19 related to these efforts, to generate data to fuel future grant submissions.